Mast seeding: Types of mast

 Mast can be divided into two basic types: hard mast and soft mast.
 Tree species such as oak, hickory, and beech produce a hard mast—acorns, hickory nuts, and beechnuts.
 It has been traditional to turn pigs loose into forests to fatten on this form of mast in a practice known as pannage.
 Other tree and shrub species produce a soft mast, such as raspberries, blueberries, and greenbriar.

 Mast seeding

 Mast seeding (or mast reproduction) is defined as the highly variable annual production of fruit by a population of trees or shrubs.
 These intermittent pulses of food production drive ecosystem-level functions and forest dynamics.
 The difference between a mast seeding year and a non-mast seeding year can be thousands of acorns, hickory nuts, beech nuts, etc. Mast seeding predominantly occurs in wind-pollinated tree species, but has also been observed in grasses and Dipterocarps.

 Hypotheses for the evolution of mast seeding can broadly be assigned to three categories: economies of scale, resource matching, and proximate cues (i.e. weather).

+One study proposes disease as a new hypothesis for the evolution of seed masting.